gwen001/DataExtractor/README.md

 - Custom tab / Config:
 list of regexps to search, JSON format: `{"key1":"regexp1","?key2":"regexp2",...}`
-if the first character of the key is a `?` or a `*`, the key will not be printed in the datas tab
+if the first character of the key is a `?` or a `*`, the key will not be printed in the data tab
 important: regexps here are NOT case sentitive, use `(?i)` as a prefix of the whole regexp to make it insentitive
-important: you should have at least 1 group configured using parenthesis `()` to be able to catch something, group(1) is used as a result so to ignore a group, please use `?:` as a prefix of the group itself
+important: you should have at least 1 group configured using parenthesis `()` to be able to catch something, `group(1)` is used as a result so to ignore a group, please use `?:` as a prefix of the group itself

-- Custom tab / Remove from results: remove those results from datas tab (regexps allowed), JSON format: `["http://$","application/javacript",...]`
+- Custom tab / Remove from results: remove those results from data tab (regexps allowed), JSON format: `["http://$","application/javacript",...]`
 important: regexps here are case insentitive by design

 ## Examples of regexp config